Learning to Plan with Natural Language: Experiment

 \section{Experiment}

-\textbf{Datasets} {For \textbf{mathematical reasoning}, (1) we select 10 challenging mathematical tasks from the AMPS sub-dataset that belongs to the AMPS pre-training dataset~\cite{hendrycksmath2021} (see Table~1 in Appendix A).
-Each task corresponds to a specific mathematical concept or problem type.
-We have at least one task for each of the three fundamental areas of mathematics: geometry, calculus, and algebra.
-(2) We divide the Math dataset~\cite{hendrycksmath2021} into seven tasks, based on the original type annotation (see Table~2 in Appendix A).
-These tasks include pre-algebra, Intermediate Algebra (IA), Algebra, Counting and Probability (CP), Geometry, Number theory (NT), and Precalculus. \textbf{Causal Reasoning}: (1) We consider the Causal Judgment task from BIG-bench~\cite{srivastava2022beyond}.
+\textbf{Datasets} { \textbf{Mathematical reasoning}, we select 10 challenging mathematical tasks from the AMPS dataset~\cite{hendrycksmath2021} (see Table~\ref{tab:amps_dataset} in Appendix~\ref{appendix.datasets}).
+Each task corresponds to a specific mathematical problem type and belongs to one of the three fundamental math areas: geometry, calculus, and algebra.
+We also consider the Math dataset~\cite{hendrycksmath2021} and follow its original seven task type annotation: pre-algebra, Intermediate Algebra (IA), Algebra, Counting and Probability (CP), Geometry, Number theory (NT), and Precalculus. \textbf{Causal Reasoning}: We consider the Causal Judgment task from BIG-bench~\cite{srivastava2022beyond}.
 Given a short story where multiple cause-effect events are introduced, this task asks LLM to answer causal questions such as "Did X cause Y?".
-(2) We consider the counterfactual reasoning assessment (CRASS) dataset~\cite{frohberg2021crass}.
-Given a base premise and a questionized counterfactual conditional, this task asks LLMs to choose a correct consequence from a set of potential effects. \textbf{Logical Reasoning}: (1) We consider the logical reasoning part of the Law school admission test (LSAT)~\cite{zhong2023agieval}.
-Given a passage and a question based on the passage, this task measures LLMs' ability to analyze complex information.
-(2) We consider the date understanding task from BIG-bench~\cite{srivastava2022beyond}, in which LLMs are asked to infer the date from the date-related information.
-For \textbf{symbolic reasoning}, we consider the last letter concatenation task~\cite{wei2022chain}, in which we ask LLMs to extract the last letters of five random sampled words from Wiktionary\footnote{\url{https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/PG/2006/04/1-10000}} and concatenate the last letters as the response.
-For \textbf{combinatorial reasoning}, we consider the SayCan dataset~\cite{ahn2022can}.
-Given an instruction, LLMs need to generate the action sequence for the robot to complete the instruction.
-More details and dataset statistics information table (e.g., Table~3 for non-mathematical reasoning tasks) are in Appendix A.}
+We also consider the counterfactual reasoning assessment (CRASS) dataset~\cite{frohberg2021crass}.
+Given a base premise and a questionized counterfactual conditional, this task asks LLMs to choose a correct consequence from a set of potential effects. \textbf{Logical Reasoning}: We consider the logical reasoning part of the Law school admission test (LSAT)~\cite{zhong2023agieval}.
+Given a long passage and a question based on the passage, the LLM needs to answer the question by reasoning.
+We also consider the date understanding task from BIG-bench~\cite{srivastava2022beyond}, where LLMs need to infer the date based on the date-related information. \textbf{Symbolic reasoning}: We consider the last letter concatenation task~\cite{wei2022chain}, in which LLMs need to extract the last letters of five random sampled words from Wiktionary\footnote{ \url{https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/PG/2006/04/1-10000}} and concatenate the last letters as the response. \textbf{Combinatorial reasoning}: We consider the SayCan dataset~\cite{ahn2022can} where LLMs generate the action sequence for the robot to complete the instruction.
+More details are in Appendix~\ref{appendix.datasets}.}